meilisearch/engine-team/resources/meilisearch-release.md

 - the tag associated to the release: should be `vX.Y.Z-rc.0`
 - ⚠️ the branch on which to push the tag: `release-vX.Y.Z`.
 Do not push the tag to `main`!
 - the description:
-    - if `rc0`: use the changelogs in [the related PR](https://github.com/meilisearch/engine-team/pulls). ⚠️ Some lines of the changelogs must be removed; check the comments carefully and if there is any remaining `TBD`.
-Also, remove the title of the changelogs ("vX.Y.Z release changelogs").
+    - if `rc0`: use the changelogs in [the related PR](https://github.com/meilisearch/engine-team/pulls).
+        - ⚠️ Some lines of the changelogs must be removed; check the comments carefully
+        - ⚠️ Remove any remaining `TBD`.
+        - remove the title of the changelogs ("vX.Y.Z release changelogs").
+        - And don't forget, anything that is not **currently merged** in meilisearch should not be part of the changelog (i.e., We merged something in charabia but didn’t update charabia in meilisearch => not mentioned in the changelog yet but will probably be in the next RC).
     - if not `rc0`: add as many details as possible (link the PRs, the authors of PR, the new usage, the external contributors we want to thank...)
 - ⚠️⚠️ the `This is a pre-release` check box